Hugo tips

 newContentEditor = "vim"

-hugo vs rsync
+hugo vs rsync Link to heading

-timestamps have changed rsync
+timestamps cause rsync

-by default will update all the files on the
+to replace all the files on the remote side rather than

-remote side rather than just transferring the new or updated files unless you
+just transferring the new or updated files unless you pass the right arguments:

 --checksum